 Will using CBD make me fail a drug test?

 While routine drug testing is not as commonplace in the UK as it is in the USA, many careers and industries require employees to undergo regular drug tests.
-These are typically ‘heavy industries’ such as cargo transportation and building but institutions such as the Police can and will bring in random drug testing when they deem it necessary.
+These are typically ‘heavy industries’ such as cargo transportation and construction but institutions such as the Police can and will bring in random drug testing when they deem it necessary.
 While drug testing is designed to ultimately keep employees safe (and companies safe from a legal standpoint), this has raised serious issues for CBD users who feel unsafe to continue using (or start using) products that have positive effects on their lives.
 The consequences of failing a drug test on the job can very serious indeed so knowing everything you can is critical!

 The question is, will you fail a drug test if you use CBD?
 As always, the answer is not straightforward and once again depends on the type of CBD products you are using as well as the type of test you are required to take.
 In this article we will break down using CBD and the associated risk of positive drug testing so you can make the most informed decision possible.

 This question is deserving of a 100% honest answer and before we begin, almost no brand or company can guarantee that you won’t fail a drug test if you use their CBD products.
 The only situation where they can make this claim is if their specific product batch has been approved by a recognised drug-free testing body which would include Informed Sport in the UK and BSCG in the USA.
-Due to its popularity amongst professional athletes, Dr. Ed Sport is currently undergoing BSCG certification for this reason.

 Will Using CBD Result in a Positive Drug Test?